 The effect of such misdemeanours in the dispute arena may result in a cognitive bias that will render careers shorter than expected.
 One of these cognitive biases or a combination of them all may affect the decision-making process in the future selection of the expert.

 Solutions to the Challenge

 A solution for the expert may be specific training but this may not preclude them from bias in their work.
 Their actions on social media, their report writing and their conduct in dispute proceedings and general inexperience will all contribute to the cognitive bias to which they may be subject.
-As for not believing that we are immune to cognitive bias, well, humans are (apparently) predisposed to create bias as a result of what we see and experience in the world around us.
+As for not believing that we are immune to cognitive bias, well, humans (apparently) have a predisposition to create bias as a result of what we see and experience in the world around us.

 The secret to avoiding bias is to be honest and to be yourself.
 Accept what you are not and don’t be afraid to say you don’t know.
 Explain your analysis even its failings.
-Often the positive cognitive recognition of these qualities will extinguish much or all of the bias that you may be or have already been subjected to.
+Often the positive cognitive recognition of these qualities will extinguish much or all of the bias that you may be or have already been subject to.